incuna/incuna-groups/README.md

 # `incuna-groups` [![Build Status](https://magnum.travis-ci.com/incuna/incuna-groups.svg?token=9QKsFUYHUxekS7Q4cLHs&branch=master)](https://travis-ci.org/incuna/incuna-groups)

 An extensible Django app that provides forum functionality.
-Administrators can create discussion groups.
-Users can create discussions on groups, and comment on those discussions.
-Users can also subscribe to groups and/or discussions to receive notifications from them, and reply by replying to the notifications.
+- Administrators can create discussion groups.
+- Users can create discussions on groups, and comment on those discussions.
+- Users can also subscribe to groups and/or discussions to receive notifications from them, and post responses by replying to the notification emails.

 ## Installation